yberregu/ELK_Project1/README.md

 nano ansible.cfg (remote_user to which server you want to use) run the playbook command: root@0e52a6c7f577:/etc/ansible# ansible-playbook roles/filebeat-playbook.yml see Ansible Dir.
-Ansible.cfg and Ansible-Hosts for configurations.
+Ansible.cfg and Ansible-Hosts for configurations. change the ansible hosts to your elkserver and run sudo docker ps in the command line to see if sebp/elk: 761 is installed.